Approved Norwegian research organisations can apply.

 The objective is to promote cooperation to develop R&D expertise and capacity in areas of importance to society and business and industry.
 Collaborative and Knowledge-building Projects are to help develop and promote new knowledge and to improve interaction and knowledge transfer between R&D groups and stakeholders in society in order to find solutions to important societal challenges.

-The purpose of this application type is to develop new knowledge and generate research competence needed by society or the business sector to address important societal challenges.
-The projects are to encourage and support collaboration between research organisations and stakeholders from outside the research sector that represent societal and/or industry needs for knowledge and research competence.
+The purpose of this call is to develop new knowledge and generate competence in the research organisations needed by society or the business sector to address important societal challenges.

 Companies and public sector entities that are not research organisations can apply.

 The objective is to encourage value creation and renewal in the business and public sectors.
 Innovation Projects are to help enhance competitiveness in new and existing business areas, strengthen the restructuring capacity of the Norwegian economy and the public sector, and increase interaction and knowledge transfer across stakeholders.